Campground bookings for Channel Point Coastal Reserve

-- via Cox Peninsula road and the unsealed part of the Litchfield Park road.
+- via Cox Peninsula and Litchfield Park roads.

 Once you're in Litchfield National Park, turn west off the sealed Park Road just north of Wangi Falls.

-You must then travel 67km along the Marindja, Labelle/Twin Hills, unsealed road to Channel Point Coastal Reserve.
+You must then travel 67km along the Marindja, Labelle/Twin Hills, unsealed road to the reserve.

 Seasonal road closures do occur.

-Before applying for a permit, make sure you understand all the rules and guidelines for safety, comfort and permits in parks and reserves.
+Before you book, read the rules and guidelines for safety, comfort and permits in parks and reserves.

 Before you visit, you must make sure you're aware of the following conditions:

-- no more than 10 vehicles or 50 people (whichever comes first) can visit the reserve at once - there are 10 campsites with each site suitable for five people (adults and children)
+- no more than 10 vehicles can visit the reserve at once - there are 10 campsites with each site suitable for 5 people (adults and children)

-- you can make a reservation only three months in advance of the month you wish to visit
+- make a reservation 6 months in advance of the month you wish to visit

 - a permit only allows direct access to, from, and into the reserve